PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-07 18:44:23
+Last updated: 2024-04-07 18:44:56
-Random Quote: Qhorin was my enemy.
-But also my brother, once.
-So... shall I thank you for killing him, Jon Snow?
-Or curse you?  -  Mance Rayder
+Random Quote: Jerry: "I wish that shotgun was my penis."Beth: "If it were, you could call me Ernest Hemingway." - Beth Smith